keithalewis/math/opm.md

 ### Interval Model

-A somewhat more realistic model than the binomial model is to allow the final stock price to take any value between the low and the high,
+A somewhat more realistic model than the binomial model is to allow the final stock price to take any value between a low and a high,
 ${\omega\in\Omega = [L, H]}$.
 The arbitrage-free conditions are still the same.